 Oh dear, I thought, should I turn back?
 Should I choose another mountain?
 For a moment I considered swapping Helvellyn for Skiddaw (which I planned for next day) as I knew Skiddaw would be easier to climb in snow, but wasn’t really sure if I could hope for better conditions next day… probably not.

 To tell the truth, I really wanted to hike Helvellyn in Lake District.
 I decided to give it a go and see what happens; if the wintry conditions prove to be too challenging I would turn back and try another time.

 Free parking in Glenridding

-The walk starts in Glenridding, village.
-There is a large visitors car park (pay and display, toilets and rubbish bins) just off the main road and I left car there.
+The walk starts in Glenridding village.
+There is a large visitors car park (‘pay and display’, toilets and rubbish bins) just off the main road and I left car there.
 Only on the next visit I discovered that there are free parking spaces available nearby, along Greenside Road (in residential area between Fairlight and Traveller’s Rest).
-Please keep it in mind if you don’t have spare change.
+Please keep this in mind if you don’t have spare change.

 Slowly I approached a group of hikers, still considering and assessing the risks of setting their feet on Striding Edge.
 We exchanged thoughts and they decided to turn back, explore nearby tarn (lake) instead.

 One thing was certain – I liked the frozen ridge teasing me.
 I took first big step and I instantly I knew that all will be fine, and I’m going to love it.
 Rocks were covered by thick, almost solid frost.
 I was going to be the first person hiking Striding Edge that day, snow was undisturbed.
 I knew that such thick frost will give me good grip and it was safe to walk.
 Oh, how I loved it!

 It was an amazing experience!
 My only regret was not being able to share this moment with Bea, but I knew that we will be back to Helvellyn very soon.
 Simply, it was just too good an experience to keep it to myself!